-Turn off the screen and help your child connect with reading from a tangible page with this advice.
+Turn off the screen this World Book Day and help your child connect with reading from a tangible page.

 Fast storylines, flashy presentations and loud noises dominate the TV shows and games our children crave.
 Reading, by comparison, appears a rather outdated pastime.